Refunds vs Chargebacks: Know the Differences (for Merchants)

 • reputational damage to the brand

-Therefore, chargebacks are always more costly for the merchant than refunds.
-But there are more differences beyond this.
+Hence, chargebacks are always more costly for the merchant than refunds.

 When a buyer approaches the merchant for a refund request, this is an opportunity to get some direct feedback on the goods and services sold, scrutinize the issue carefully, politely request evidence, and even gain a new loyal customer if the complaint has been handled particularly well.